drobin04/Dashboardify/README.md

 Later feature can be to add a way of tracking default dashboard for user (for now just load first one).

+# fix bug
+Start-login has a bug when run from localhost where it appends /dashboardify/ to the url which breaks on my desktop...